Stock market today: Wall Street drifts after mixed reports on inflation and the economy

 Yields are still down for the week so far.
 They had jumped last week to their highest levels in more than a decade on expectations that still-high inflation would mean a tougher Fed.

 But yields regressed following some speeches that investors saw as hints that the Fed is considering not hiking its main interest rate anymore.
-The jump in the 10-year Treasury yield has pulled mortgage rates up their highest levels since the turn of the millennium, and such moves could act to slow the economy without any more hikes to overnight interest rates by the Fed.
+The jump in the 10-year Treasury yield has pulled mortgage rates to their highest levels since the turn of the millennium, and such moves could slow the economy without any more hikes to overnight interest rates by the Fed.

 Nothing in Thursday’s inflation report should sway the Fed one way or the other when it comes to what it will do on Nov.
 1, when it announces its next move on interest rates, said Seema Shah, chief global strategist at Principal Asset Management.
 She called the data “reassuringly uneventful.”